 By way of her adolescent rants and yearnings, we get a flavor of what the 13th Century was like: the food they ate, the clothes they wore, hygiene (or more accurately, lack thereof) and the persistence of superstition in spite of culturally-embedded Christianity.
 And we get to know Catherine quite well.
 She can be a moody, headstrong brat, a caring, loyal friend, or a curious seeker of knowledge hungry to know more about her world.

 Evaluation: The author, Karen Cushman, who has done extensive research into medieval English history and culture, provides us with a great deal of detail about life in the Middle Ages.
 Girls will no doubt be amazed at the extent to which (very) young daughters were bartered away to old men in exchange for money and/or property.
-I think this charming book could be an eye-opener to young teens who might resent having, e.g., their IPod use restricted.
+I think this charming book could be an eye-opener to young teens who might resent having, e.g., their smart phone use restricted.

 Published by Clarion Books, 1994